Simple Cover Letter Examples & Writing Tips

 • Use white space to make your cover letter more visually appealing and easier to read.
 Avoid cramming too much text onto one page.

 Remember to keep your cover letter concise and focused.
 Stick to the most relevant and compelling information, and avoid repeating what is already in your resume.
-Proofread carefully for any grammatical or spelling errors before sending it.
+Check out our cover letter best practices for more tips.

 Make the most of your short cover letter by omitting unnecessary and irrelevant details.
-For example:
+Here are a few examples of information you can leave out of your cover letter:

 When should you avoid using a short cover letter?